Management Quota Admission Week-by-Week Timeline (2026-27 Karnataka Engineering)

 Week of May 4-10 (Pre-KCET / Pre-COMEDK): Identify your top 5-10 management quota target colleges.
 Visit collegeandfees.com to compare MQ fees, NAAC grade and placement data for each.
 Prepare initial documents: Class 10 and 12 marks cards, KCET admit card, photographs.
 Make a contact list at each target college admissions office.

-Week of May 11-17 (KCET / COMEDK Phase): KCET 2026 takes place around May 14-15.
-COMEDK UGET around May 25-26.
+Week of May 11-17 (KCET / COMEDK Phase): KCET 2026 (UGCET) was held on April 22, 23 and 24, 2026.
+COMEDK UGET 2026 was held on May 9, 2026.
 After your test, save your admit card and downloadable score sheet.
 Do not commit to any management quota seat yet — your KCET / COMEDK rank determines your bargaining position with private colleges.

 Week of May 18-31 (Result Phase): KCET and COMEDK results announce in late May to early June.
 Once you have your rank, calculate your effective alternative — what would the centralised counselling allot you?
 If your KCET rank is below 8,000 general category, top Bangalore private colleges via management quota are within reach for CSE.
 If your rank is above 30,000, mid-tier colleges or branches like Mechanical/Civil are realistic targets.